 Bellevue's existing community centers range in size from 15,000 to 34,000 square feet, but in some cases lack certain spaces that would make these full-service community centers.
-In particular, the North Bellevue facility lacks a gymnasium, the addition of which is recommended for that facility to reach its full potential for serving the community.
+In particular, the North Bellevue facility lacks a gymnasium, the addition of which is recommended for that facility to fully serve the community.
 Outdoor recreation facilities, such as a playground, are also recommended.